Aegilops cylindrica

-Aegilops cylindrica, also known as jointed goatgrass. is an annual grass seed that is part of the tribe Triticeae, along with wheat and some other cereals.
+Aegilops cylindrica, also known as jointed goatgrass, is an annual grass seed native to Southern Europe and Russia that is part of the tribe Triticeae, along with wheat and some other cereals.
 It is not native to North America, however it has become a serious issue as a weed since it was introduced in the late 19th century.
 Due to its relation to winter wheat, it is very difficult to control.
-Not only are the joints similar in shape and size to the seeds of winter wheat, making it difficult to remove through grain cleaning methods, the shared genetics mean that no registered herbicides are available to single out jointed goatgrass while leaving winter wheat unharmed.
+Not only are the grains similar in shape and size to the seeds of winter wheat, making it difficult to remove through grain cleaning methods, the shared genetics mean that no registered herbicides are available to single out jointed goatgrass while leaving winter wheat unharmed.
 This poses problems for farmers who have to suffer through reduced yields and poorer quality winter wheat.

 History and distribution

 Jointed goatgrass is a winter annual grass seed native to Southern Europe and Russia, It is considered a problem weed in United States, where it is now widely spread across western and central regions.
 It entered the US at several different times and at different locations, however the first was possibly in the late 19th century when Mennonite settlers from Russia brought Turkey winter wheat to Kansas.
-The first sample of jointed goatgrass was collected in Centerville, DE in 1870 and later samples collected in 1910 showed that jointed goatgrass had escaped from experimental plots on South Dakota State University campus at Brookings, SD.
+The first sample of jointed goatgrass was collected in Centerville, Delaware in 1870 and later samples collected in 1910 showed that jointed goatgrass had escaped from experimental plots on South Dakota State University campus at Brookings, SD.